junxit/us-congress-bills-111/metadata.md

 - 2010-01-19 — Placed on the House Calendar, Calendar No. 149.
 - 2010-01-19 — The House Committee on Rules reported an original measure, H. Rept.
 111-399, by Mr. McGovern.
 - 2010-01-19 — The House Committee on Rules reported an original measure, H. Rept.
 111-399, by Mr. McGovern.
+- 2010-01-20 — Considered as privileged matter. (consideration: CR H206-211)
+- 2010-01-20 — Considered as unfinished business. (consideration: CR H229-230)
+- 2010-01-20 — DEBATE - The House proceeded with one hour of debate on H. Res.
+1017.
+- 2010-01-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-01-20 — On agreeing to the resolution Agreed to by voice vote. (text: CR H206-207)
+- 2010-01-20 — On ordering the previous question Agreed to by the Yeas and Nays: 239 - 175 (Roll no. 9). (consideration: CR H210, H229-230)
+- 2010-01-20 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.Res.
+1017, the Chair put the question on ordering the previous question and by voice vote, announced that the ayes had prevailed.
+Mr. Lincoln Diaz-Balart demanded the yeas and nays and the Chair postponed further proceedings on the question of ordering the previous question until later in the legislative day.
+- 2010-01-20 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H206-207)